-The BLACK_BOX attribute is a useful debugging attribute that can turn a whole level of hierarchy off and enable synthesis to create a black box for that module or entity.
+The BLACK_BOX attribute is a useful debugging attribute directs synthesis to create a black box for that module or entity.
 When the attribute is found, even if there is valid logic for a module or entity, Vivado synthesis creates a black box for that level.
 This attribute can be placed on a module, entity, or component.
 Because this attribute affects the synthesis compiler, it can only be set in the RTL.